MinimSecure/unum-sdk/README-integrators.md

 https://docs.google.com/document/d/12AgcU3-53aqWTult7zeA1Iob2EMCH2r1G8eU5hQudXY

-When all the software, headers, libraries and other information is available come up with the hardware type name following the existing naming conventions.
+When all the software, headers, libraries and other information is available come up with the hardware kind/model name following the existing naming conventions.
 Then follow the steps outlined below:

-### Vendor SDK repository
+### Vendor SDK repository (step I)

 1. Create the vendor SDK repository for building the firmware;
 2. Add README file describing the hardware: CPU type, clock speed, RAM size